Quafadas/millSite/site/docs/_docs/Getting_Started.md

 # Goal

-Aims to be a batteries included, one stop shop plugin to document a scala3 build and published with mill.
+Aims to be a batteries included, one stop shop plugin to document a scala3 library published and built with mill.

 ## Features

 - Recursive module search to generate API doc for all modules
 - Uses Scaladoc (snippet compiler etc) for static site generation - combining API doc _and_ your docs together
 - Uses mill caching to accelerate the editing loop
-- Auto fixes assets paths so you can live edit, enjoying IDE previews and correctly deploy to github pages
+- Auto fixes assets paths so you can both enjoying IDE previews _and_ seamlessly deploy to github pages
 - Plays nicely with modern git actions for ease of deployment to github pages

 ## Examples